awsdocs/iam-user-guide/doc_source/id_session-tags.md

 --role-session-name Session3
 ```

-## Using Session Tags for ABAC<a name="id_session-tags_using-abac"></a>
+## Using session tags for ABAC<a name="id_session-tags_using-abac"></a>

 Attribute\-based access control \(ABAC\) is an authorization strategy that defines permissions based on tag attributes\.

 If your company uses a SAML\-based identity provider \(IdP\) for corporate user identities, you can configure your SAML assertion to pass session tags to AWS\.
 When your employees federate into AWS, their attributes are applied to their resulting principal in AWS\.
 You can then use ABAC to allow or deny permissions based on those attributes\.
-For details, see [Using SAML Session Tags for ABAC](tutorial_abac-saml.md)\.
+For details, see [IAM Tutorial: Use SAML session tags for ABAC](tutorial_abac-saml.md)\.

-## Viewing Session Tags in CloudTrail<a name="id_session-tags_ctlogs"></a>
+## Viewing session tags in CloudTrail<a name="id_session-tags_ctlogs"></a>

 You can use AWS CloudTrail to view the requests made to assume roles or federate users\.
 The CloudTrail log file includes information about the principal tags for the assumed\-role or federated user session\.
-For more information, see [Logging IAM and AWS STS API Calls with AWS CloudTrail](cloudtrail-integration.md)\.
+For more information, see [Logging IAM and AWS STS API calls with AWS CloudTrail](cloudtrail-integration.md)\.

 For example, assume that you make an AWS STS `AssumeRoleWithSAML` request, pass session tags, and set those tags as transitive\.
 You can find the following information in your CloudTrail log\.

-**Example AssumeRoleWithSAML CloudTrail Log**
+**Example AssumeRoleWithSAML CloudTrail log**

 ```
     "requestParameters": {